How to pay less tax

 12. Make the most of your Isa allowance

 Everyone can take advantage of their annual tax-free Isa allowance.
-For the 2019-20 tax year, you can deposit up to £20,000 into Isa accounts.
+For the 2022-23 tax year, you can deposit up to £20,000 into Isa accounts.
+This is unchanged from 2021-22.

 13. Use the starter rate for savings

-If your income from a job or pension is below the £12,500 in 2019-20, but you earn income through interest on savings, you may also qualify for the starter savings allowance.
+If your income from a job or pension is below £12,570 in 2022-23, but you earn income through interest on savings, you may also qualify for the starter savings allowance.

 Pay less tax if you're self-employed